strongloop/loopback-multitenant-poc/README.md

 $ mtg start
 ```

 The Gateway will start the tenant apps, and accept connections on behalf of them.
+Gateway will be listening for connections on localhost at port 9000.

 The tenant "foo" will be accessible at `http://localhost:9000/apple`, and so on.

+A separate app for Gateway can be served at `http://localhost:9000/`.

 ## Features